Schlomon/Dash-Codelab-Tutorials/DashJSInTypeScriptTut/Using-DashJS-with-TypeScript-in-VSCode.md

 Duration: 2

-If TypeScript is not installed already you can install it
+If TypeScript is not installed already, install it:

-* Globally: `npm i typescript -g`
+* Globally: `npm install --global typescript`, or
-* Locally (for this project only): `npm i typescript -D`
+* Locally (for this project only): `npm install --save-dev typescript`

 Also create an output folder for later: